This is the multi-page printable view of this section.

 - 4317 TCP for OpenTelemetry log data.

-To receive data on other ports or other protocols, configure the source connectors of the AxoRouter host.
+To receive data on other ports or other protocols, configure other connector rules for the AxoRouter host.

 Make sure to enable the ports you’re using on the firewall of your host.